AnserEMT/Qt-Anser/README.md

 **Qt-Anser** is the graphical user interface (GUI) for the [Anser EMT System](https://github.com/StephenHinds/AnserEMT-Homepage/) based on the [python-anser](https://github.com/AlexJaeger/python-anser) library.
 It is built using the PyQt platform and Pyqtgraph a graphics tool for 2D/3D (OpenGL) visualisation.

-Go to the [Qt-Anser Homepage ](https://stephenhinds.github.io/qt-anser/) to download the application, read the documentation or view system manual.

 ## Users

 #### Downloads
-The application is available on the Windows platform and can be downloaded [here]().
+The application is available on the Windows or MacOS platform and can be downloaded [here](https://github.com/StephenHinds/qt-anser/releases).

 #### Manual
-A quickstart guide for the Anser EMT system and application is also available [here]() .
+A quickstart guide for the Anser EMT system and application is also available [here](Anser_Manual.pdf) .

 #### Drivers
-The application requires the latest version of NI DAQmx (available here).
+The application requires the latest version of NI DAQmx (available for [Windows](http://www.ni.com/download/ni-daqmx-17.6/7169/en/), [MacOS](http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/)).
 Please refer to the user manual for installation.

 ## Developers